 9. Seamless Transition

-Seamless transition is the transition of youths with disabilities from school to competitive integrated employment and a clear career path.
+Seamless transition is the transition of youth with disabilities from school to CIE and a clear career path.

-- The Implications of WIOA for Seamless Transition for Youth with Significant Disabilities - This webinar dives into employment transition under the Workforce Innovation and Opportunity Act (WIOA) and its application to seamless transition.
+- The Implications of WIOA for Seamless Transition for Youth with Significant Disabilities — This webinar dives into employment transition under and its application to seamless transition.

-- Seamless Transition from School to Competitive Integrated Employment: The Oregon Story - This webinar explores the subject matter expert and state perspectives on Oregon’s work through its Employment First State Leadership Mentoring Program to help youth transition to CIE.
+- Seamless Transition from School to Competitive Integrated Employment: The Oregon Story — This webinar explores the SME and state perspectives on Oregon’s work through its Employment First State Leadership Mentoring Program to help youth transition to CIE.

-- Seamless Transition from School to Competitive Integrated – State Examples from Michigan and Utah - This webinar explores the process Michigan used to develop an MOU between multiple state agencies to support the transition to employment for students and youths with disabilities, the process Michigan is using to develop pilot sites to demonstrate a single transition design, and how to leverage resources and gain buy-in from state partners when developing seamless transition models.
+- Seamless Transition from School to Competitive Integrated-State Examples from Michigan and Utah — This webinar explores the process Michigan used to develop an MOU between multiple state agencies to support the transition to employment for students and youth with disabilities, the process Michigan is using to develop pilot sites to demonstrate a single transition design and how to leverage resources and gain buy-in from state partners when developing seamless transition models.

 10. Data Collection System

 Data and information systems that collect and report a number of important pieces of information about employment and integration outcomes are important.
 Data collection helps states understand where they are and where they need to go.